si618/pi-time/README.md

 ## Installation

-TODO - Detail setup of
+TODO - Detail setup of both hardware and software.

 ## Diagnostics